 Although the distinguishing elements of stra bale building (bales and clay plaster) are natural and low-tech, it is remarkable high-tech system.
 Strawbale building is the most resource-efficient way to build a superinsulated energy-efficient building.

-Insulation is the key to energy efficient buildings because it makes the most of the energy used to heat or cool the building.
+Insulation is the key to energy-efficient buildings because it makes the most of the energy used to heat or cool the building.
 Insulation is measured in R-value, which rates a material’s resistance to heat flow (the higher the number, the higher the resistance).
-A well-built 2”x6” wood-framed wall is R19, a straw bale wall is between R30 and R40.
+A well-built 2”x6” wood-framed wall is R-19.
+Strawbale wall assemblies have been tested and are generally accepted to be R-1.45 per inch.
+A typical 23″ thick strawbale wall would be R-33, though the CA Energy Commission rates a straw bale wall at R-30.

-Less energy goes into building a straw bale building and less energy is require to run it.
-Straw bale buildings are two to three times more resistant to heat flow than conventional buildings.
+Less energy goes into building a strawbale building and less energy is require to run it.
+Strawbale buildings are two to three times more resistant to heat flow than conventional buildings.
 Other forms of superinsulation exist but require large amounts of high-embodied energy materials such (as foam or fiberglass) to achieve the same result.
 The embodied energy of straw is 1/4th that of the amount of fiberglass insulation needed to reach the same insulation value.

 Straw is an annually renewed agricultural waste product: it is the by-product of the production of grain.
 Except for the energy used to bale the straw, all the energy used to create a straw bale was necessary for the production of food.
 Though there are some other uses for straw (animal bedding and erosion control) much more straw is produced than is needed.
 Until recently, farmers would burn the straw in the fields which produced significant air pollution.